 For students, it is an important and novel avenue to get a holistic understanding of access to justice organizing, community engagement, and poverty law.
 Students will learn how different areas of law intersect to produce legal marginalization, the policy and social environment around agricultural labour and immigration, and strategies on representing and advocating for migrant workers and similarly disadvantaged persons.

 Students will attend a weekly seminar course which will provide academic knowledge and advocacy training in the areas of law that affect migrant farmworkers.
 This will include an overview of the challenges in representing migrant workers and advocating for their rights as well as the basics of immigration and refugee law, employment law, discrimination law, workers compensation law, and international law and policy in the context of migrant work.
 Students will be expected to assist in advocacy and outreach for migrant workers, legal research and investigations, and in preparing and publicizing legal education materials.

 Students will also attend the summary advice clinic held once every month on Sundays in the Leamington area and support the administration of the clinic.
 Transportation help will be provided.
-During Fall 2020, students will not be attending the summary advice clinic because of pandemic safety considerations.
+Students will not be attending the summary advice clinic because of pandemic safety considerations.

 2L and 3L students are eligible to apply.
 Students are notified by email of application details and can apply for the Migrant Farmworkers Clinic here.